Bhavykun/To-do-list/README.md

 # TO DO LIST

-# Built With
-: ExpressJS
-: EJS
-: Postgresql

 A simple CRUD (Create, Read, Update, Delete) operations project using PostgreSQL for the database, Express.js for the backend, and EJS for the frontend.

 ## Table of Contents